orsonteodoro/nano-ycmd/README.md

 * Bash >=4, for `&|` support
 * Unix, Linux, Cygwin for /dev/null and /dev/random support
 * NXJSON, for server response parsing (A Makefile patch applied to NXJSON package needs to be applied https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/dev-libs/nxjson/files/nxjson-9999.20141019-create-libs.patch so that it is a shared library)
 * compdb (https://github.com/Sarcasm/compdb) and Ninja, for Ninja build system support.
+(IMPLEMENTED BUT NOT TESTED)

 ####My distribution doesn't have the required dependencies